 Caroline Carswell, founder of Sound Advice, is verbal with bilateral cochlear implants and does not know sign language.
-Among the first born-deaf verbal children in Ireland to be mainstream-educated in the 1970s/80s, she matriculated for Trinity College Dublin (with no access office), and achieved an honours arts degree plus two post-graduate diplomas.
+Among the first born-deaf children in Ireland to be mainstream-educated in the 1970s/80s, she matriculated for Trinity College Dublin (with no access office), and achieved an honors arts degree plus two post-graduate diplomas.

 Caroline worked in Canada, the US, UK, Argentina and Ireland and after 15 years in digital publishing, corporate banking software sales/marketing and journalism, established the Sound Advice project (then called Irish Deaf Kids) in 2007.

 A role model and advisor to public, private and semi-state entities in Ireland, and as an international mentor, Caroline works through Sound Advice to present hearing and ability in the technology, health, education and employment spaces.

 Sound Advice’s Impact